amanasmuei/mcp-server-malaysia-prayer-time/README.md

 pkill -f mcp-server-waktu-solat
 ```

-Note: The server will automatically restart when you open Claude Desktop again unless you remove the configuration from `config.json`.
+Note: The server will automatically restart when you open Claude Desktop again unless you remove the configuration from `claude_desktop_config.json`.

 ## Usage

 ### Running with Claude Desktop as UVX Plugin

-When installed as a UVX plugin, Claude Desktop should automatically detect and load the plugin.
-You can access the tools directly through Claude without any additional configuration.
+After installing the plugin and configuring Claude Desktop as described in the installation section, you can access the tools directly through Claude.

 Example prompts:
 - "What are the prayer times for KUL01 zone in Malaysia?"